University of Illinois System

 Many international students come to the US and are surprised by the expenses they encounter.
 We’ve listed a few of them here.
 For instance:

-• Health Care & Insurance - You may not have to pay for healthcare in your country, but you would have to pay for health care and/or insurance in the US.
+• Health Care & Insurance - You may not have to pay for healthcare in your country, but you have to pay for health care and insurance in the US.

 • Taxes - Sales tax is not often included in the listed price of items at a store or market.
 Income and/or property taxes may also be different from your home country.